 Tires

-The first iteration of the tire, shown in was chosen because of its tread patterns for their designated job.
+The first iteration of the tire, shown in Figure 12, was chosen because of its tread patterns for their designated job.
 While one was chosen for racing and the other for towing, both would have the same fitting on the truck, and so only one prototype was manufactured to ensure the correct fit with the axle of the truck.
 The tires were drawn in CAD using dimensions obtained using calipers.
 The engineering drawings for the tire are shown in Figure 11.
 Those CAD files were converted to DXF files and sent to the laser table for cutting.
 The goal of the first iteration was to confirm that the axle fit snugly into the tire and that the hexagon cutout on the axle fit into the new tire design to ensure the new tire fit well and did not slip.
 Given the manufacturing processes available for design iteration 1, the team did not feel it necessary to create a 3-D tire in order to save on material costs.
 With the dimensions for the axle and hexagon cutout confirmed, future iterations will include treads made from rubber and a 3-D printed rim.